MS A Galeotta

 MS A Galeotta, is a French RoPax operated by Corsica Linea.
 She was built at Cantiere Navale Visentini in Porto Viro, Italy.
 She was put in January 2023 on the Marseille–Corsica route.
 A Galeotta is the first RoPax in service between Marseille and Corsica to be powered by liquefied natural gas (LNG).

+History

+The vessel was ordered by Corsica Linea on 25 July 2019 to Cantiere Navale Visentini in Porto Viro.
+This is the first vessel with mixed diesel/LNG, and also the first new built RoPax ordered by the Corsican company.
+The project, known as P355, was designed by the Trieste-based studio Naos Ship Design and interiors by Studio Ancora.